strongloop/strongloop.com2/_posts/2001-05-04-information-for-blog-authors.md

 and `title` is the post title, in lowercase, with spaces converted to dashes.
 For example, this post's file name is `2001-05-04-information-for-blog-authors.md`.

+If a post's date is in the future, it won't show up in the list of latest blogs on the main blog page nor in the blog archive page of all blog posts.

 {% include note.html content="This post has a fictitious (old) date so it doesn't show up on the front page or strongblog page and appears last in lists by category and author.